 Read more about how to stop using single-use plastic with sushi .

 We created Light Soy to be treasured and last, rather than being trashed.
 We hope Light Soy will highlight the big problem with single-use plastic and the impact design can have on people and the planet.
-As members of 1% for the Planet, one percent of our revenue goes to nonprofits protecting the oceans and preventing plastic pollution from occurring.
+We have committed to removing 3 kilograms of ocean-bound plastic from the environment for every Light Soy lamp sold.